My Carcinoid Story

 June 2003

-It is because of the medications that my primary physician and I were thrown off the track about symptoms we now recognize are related to Carcinoid Syndrome.
-The doctor expressed the opinion that my flushing and diarrhea were related to undesired but not unexpected effects of heart medications.
+My experience with Carcinoid Cancer began in January 1995 although I did not know it at the time.
+I had a heart attack followed by a couple of small strokes.
+The medications prescribed by my primary physician masked symptoms we now recognize are related to Carcinoid Syndrome.
+The doctor expressed the opinion that my flushing and diarrhea were related to undesired but not unexpected effects of the medications.

 But now I was becoming weak, listless and apathetic.
 I had started a consulting business to work out of my home office during hours I wanted and doing the kind of work I wanted to do.
 Even with that freedom, I just didn’t feel like doing anything and the symptoms got worse.

 In May I knew something was terribly wrong and that after all this time my doctors could not or would not even look into the possibility of something else causing my problems.
-So I contacted the Sansum Clinic in Santa Barbara and made an appointment for a complete examination.
+So I contacted the Sansum Clinic in Santa Barbara, California and made an appointment for a complete examination.
 During the initial interview the physician narrowed down my problem to one of three possibilities and ordered tests to isolate the cause of my distress.

 The only good news was it was a “slow growing” cancer.
 I asked what that meant.
 Did that mean I got to live longer with the problem?
 Take longer to die than those with “fast growing” cancer?
-Why can’t it be operated on?
+Why can’t the liver be operated on?
 Why isn’t it curable?
 And many more questions that all support the denial portion of my journey.
 This passed quickly but it was still a shock.

-I have avoided documenting the details and statistics of my journey with Carcinoid Syndrome since every case seems to be as unique as the individual.
+I have avoided documenting the details and statistics of my journey with Carcinoid Cancer since every case seems to be as unique as the individual.
 What we are all interested in is what will happen next.
 Will there be pain?
 How long do I have?
 No one is comfortable discussing these issues but yet that is what we all want to know.

 Here is the answer; but I warn you, it is not very satisfying.
 It differs for each person.
 Your journey is just that, your journey.
 The end of your life is as unique as how you lived it.
 Not everyone lives exactly the same or passes the same.
-How is will end for others is not necessarily how it will end for you.
+How this will end for others is not necessarily how it will end for you.

 It may be important to point out that maintaining a positive attitude is very helpful.
 There is always hope.
 Hope for a cure, a significant delay, a reversal, anything that will help you feel better.
 Yet we all know that someday this life’s journey will come to a close.
 Don’t let the illness defeat you.
-It is a major problem but your whole life is not the Syndrome.
+It is a major problem but your whole life is not the cancer.
 It is just one of the many things you have to deal with and you have dealt with a lot of other issues in your life.
-So kept on keeping on.
+So keep on keeping on.

 Take responsibility for your own body!
 Doctors are very much like any other profession.
 They can advise but it is YOU that must decide!
 They are busy doing a fantastic job for the most part and society is and should be indebted to those in this profession.
 But, they are not perfect and given their case loads, insurance companies, government regulations, etc. they do a wonderful job.
 Only you know your body and how you feel.
 Don’t accept fast answers if it just doesn’t seem right.
 Get another opinion.